 What do I need?

 Lots of entry level jobs are available right now, and you don’t always need specific qualifications or experience.
-Check our latest jobs page, or search on the Find a job website (opens in a new tab) to see what’s on offer.
+Search on the Find a job website (opens in a new tab) to see what’s on offer.

 Most food and drink businesses also offer a wide range of apprenticeships and degree apprenticeships that can support your development and progression within their business.
 You can search for apprenticeship opportunities (opens in a new tab) on the Find an Apprenticeship website.

 For more technical and senior jobs, you’ll usually need the right qualifications or experience.
 If you have qualifications in STEM subjects (that’s Science, Technology, Engineering or Maths), then a huge range of specialist roles could be open to you, including food engineers, process operators, technical professionals, food technologists, packaging technologists or new product development technicians.